I’m Steve Bagdanov…here is a little about me:

 The Temple is a place to engage people in a deeper way in the integration of theology, philosophy and Bible, and sometimes I just talk about whatever interests me.
 Feel free to make a comment, I believe in the priesthood of all believers and what better place to engage the priesthood but in the Temple!!

 The guy in the photo with me is my father.
 The guy in the photo at the top of the post is a relative from the old country – rugged roots.
-I struggle to know what the generational connections will come to, their significance.
+I struggle to know what the generational connections will come to, what their significance will be.
 Are they simply random connections?
 The further away both historically and geographically I travel the connection loosens, for good or bad.
 Maybe that is what eternity is, a connection of dots of past and geography, an explanation of sorts of who we are and were.